realTristan/Checkers/README.md

 # To-do
 - Once piece reaches other side of the board, they can move in any direction
 - have a canMoveForward and canMoveBack to detect if the piece is at the top or bottom of the board
+- make it detect who's turn it is

 # License